Turing-Cross-Pol/DispersedCamping_BE/README.md

 <h3 align="center">WilderNests-BackEnd API </h3>

   <p align="center">
   WilderNests - A mobile app to find or post dispersed campsites in the United States.
 Giving adventurous campers peace of mind by providing community vetting in the backcountry.
+See a short youtube video of the Wildernest's application [here](https://www.youtube.com/watch?v=GVoGGwNy4Rk)
   </p>
 </p>